+6.5.3.14 Torbay Council's current (2013) assessment indicates that whilst there is potential for recycling sites and some inert landfill capacity (at Yalberton Quarry), suitable or deliverable sites cannot be identified for significant recovery or landfill capacity for municipal, commercial and industrial waste generated in the area.

+applications that may come forward for new or enhanced waste management facilities on sites that have not been identified for such uses.
+Current National Planning Practice advises that for new waste disposal facilities, applicants should be able to demonstrate that the envisaged facility will not undermine the waste planning strategy through prejudicing movement up the Waste Hierarchy.
+If proposals are consistent with an up-to-date Plan, there is no requirement to demonstrate 'need'.

+6.5.3.16 Where existing facilities are seeking expansion or extension, the LPA will still consider the cumulative effect of previous waste disposal facilities on a community's well-being.
+This includes the impacts on environmental quality, social cohesion and inclusion, and economic potential.
+Appendix B of the National Planning Policy for Waste sets out locational criteria for testing the suitability of sites.

-- 6.5.3.14 Torbay Council's current (2013) assessment indicates that whilst there is potential for recycling sites and some inert landfill capacity (at Yalberton Quarry), suitable or deliverable sites cannot be identified for significant recovery or landfill capacity for municipal, commercial and industrial waste generated in the area (see above). - 6.5.3.15 Policy W4 deals with planning applications that may come forward for new or enhanced waste management facilities on sites that have not been identified for such uses.
-PPS10 advises that a proposal for waste management facilities on unallocated sites should be considered favourably when consistent with the Plan's development criteria.
-This Waste Planning Policy Statement will remain in place until the National Waste Management Plan for England is published. - 6.5.3.16 When considering the need for such facilities the Council will take into account the capacity of existing recycling, composting and recovery facilities, and proposed facilities that have planning permission or are the subject of a current planning application.
-Proposals for residual waste treatment facilities should not undermine the waste hierarchy outlined in Policy W1. - 6.5.3.17 The provision of small to medium waste facilities that are necessary in order to transfer waste effectively to points of treatment or disposal may be supported on sites that are well-related to the transport network, centres of population and sources of waste.
-They should not have adverse impacts upon features of environmental importance or endanger human health or harm residential amenity.
-Urban, employment or brownfield sites are likely to be most appropriate for such use where surrounding land uses are suitable, and amenity issues can be dealt with satisfactorily. - 6.5.3.18 Careful attention will need to be given to landscaping and screening, measures to reduce noise and dust problems, and local highway and access matters.
-Sensitive methods of working, restoration and aftercare should form part of any proposal.
-If the proposed development is likely to have significant environmental effects an Environmental Impact Assessment will be required. - 6.5.3.19 There are currently no proposals for new facilities to deal with clinical waste.
-Any small scale proposals that do come forward should be proposed to meet an identified local need, closely related to the source.
+6.5.3.17 When considering the need for such

+facilities the Council will take into account the capacity of existing recycling, composting and recovery facilities, and proposed facilities that have planning permission or are the subject of a current planning application.
+Proposals for residual waste treatment facilities should not undermine the waste hierarchy outlined in Policy W1.

+6.5.3.18 The provision of small to medium waste facilities that are necessary in order to transfer waste effectively to points of treatment or disposal may be supported on sites that are well-related to the transport network, centres of population and sources of waste.
+They should not have adverse impacts upon features of environmental importance, endanger human health or harm residential amenity.
+Urban sites, including employment or brownfield land, are likely to be most appropriate for such use where surrounding land uses are suitable, and amenity issues can be dealt with satisfactorily.

+6.5.3.19 Consistent with the National Planning Policy for Waste, waste management facilities should be well-designed so that they contribute positively to the character and quality of an area.
+Careful attention will therefore need to be given to landscaping and screening, measures to reduce noise and dust problems, and local highway and access matters.
+Sensitive methods of working, restoration and after-care should form part of any proposal.
+If the proposed development is likely to have significant environmental effects, an Environmental Impact Assessment will be required.

+6.5.3.20 There are currently no proposals for

+new facilities to deal with clinical waste.
+Any small-scale proposals that do come forward should be proposed to meet an identified local need, closely related to the source.

-Waste water disposal
+Policy W5 Waste water disposal